PowerSnail/PowerSnail.github.io/content/comsci/2016-11-10-drawing-plants.md

 Pruning: Move the pointer of active buds to the next node closer to root after the cut.

-Side Bugs will have their own grows over time.
+Side Bugs will have their own growth over time.

 ### Basic Structure of Plants